Phillo93/Phillo93/README.md

 ![GIF](https://media.giphy.com/media/3o6ZtpxSZbQRRnwCKQ/giphy.gif)
-<span style="font-family: Sometype Mono
-,sans-serif;">

-Hello and welcome to my Github page :wave:
+# Hello and welcome to my Github page :wave:

 My name is Philipp, and I have a keen interest in programming and web development.